 Initial Setting Time: 30-45 Minutes

 5. Heat of hydration

-The heat of hydration is mostly affected by C3S and C3A.
+The heat of hydration is mainly affected by C3S and C3A.

-Excess use of alumina quickens the setting time but weakens the cement.
+Excess use of alumina quickens the setting time but weakens the cement bonding.

 c.
 Sulfur Trioxide